esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_statico.png
     :align: center

-In the example below we only show the icon when connection with Home Assistant is established:
+In the example below, we only show the icon when the connection with Home Assistant is established:

 .. code-block:: yaml